doronbehar/pistol/README.md

 ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=a34861a1ae5358dc1079bc239df9dfe4830a8403, for GNU/Linux 3.2.0, not stripped
 ```

-This feature is available out of the box as well.
+This feature is available out of the box just like the previews for the common mime types mentioned above.

 ### A Note on MIME type Detection